Tuee22/effectful/demo/healthhub/documents/domain/README.md

 - [State Machine Patterns](../engineering/state_machine_patterns.md) - How to implement medical state machines using ADTs
 - [Authorization Patterns](../engineering/authorization_patterns.md) - How to use ADT-based authorization for medical roles
-- [Effect Program Patterns](../engineering/effect_program_patterns.md) - How to compose medical workflows as effect programs
+- [Effect Patterns](../engineering/effect_patterns.md) - How to compose medical workflows as effect programs

 **Flow**: Domain knowledge → HealthHub implementation patterns